sneakyweasel/padic-rust/README.md

 - [x] Prime decomposition returning vector of (prime, exponent) tuples.
 - [x] P-adic valuation of rational number
 - [x] P-adic norm of rational number
-- [x] P-adic expansion of rational number
+- [x] P-adic expansion of rational number with given precision
+- [x] P-adic string representation with given precision and given valuation
+- [ ] Cyclic detection in p-adic expansion
 - [ ] Convert p-adic expansion into rational number
 - [ ] Basic operations for p-adic numbers

+### Bugs

+- [ ] 5-adic expansion of 25/3 is not correct
+- [ ] 5-adic expansion of 1/75 is not correct

 ## License